Substage

 Privacy and AI

-Substage is designed to help you work with files and folders on your Mac more efficiently by translating natural language into terminal commands.
-To do this, we send your prompt, along with some contextual information, to AI providers such as OpenAI.
+Substage helps you work with files and folders on your Mac by translating natural language into terminal commands.
+To do this, it sends your prompt—plus some context—to AI providers such as OpenAI, Anthropic, Mistral, and Google.

 Things to try